35HaRRy/hayrihabip.com/WebSite/README.md

 - Non SSR
 - SSR
-- Serverless

 ### Non SSR

-It is regular build without Angular Universal in picture.Use it for your day to day development since it is fairly fast as compared to SSR or serverless.
+It is regular build without Angular Universal in picture.Use it for your day to day development since it is fairly fast as compared to SSR.

 **Command**:
 - `ng serve` - For local development build